 Eligibility for nomination is based on Walden’s core values of scholarship and service.
 Award recipients must be in good academic and disciplinary standing.
 A minimum cumulative GPA of 3.0 is expected for award recipients.

-Note: The 1 overall winner will be invited to the Board of Directors Award Ceremony for the presentation of the award.
+Note: The one overall winner will be invited to the Board of Directors Honors and Awards Ceremony for the presentation of the award.